DO choose a shade that compliments your complexion

 DO use foundation or concealer around your mouth

-Not only will this make your lipstick look smoother, it will stop bleeding.
-Do you really want red hanging around the edges?
+Not only will this make your lipstick look smoother, it will help stop bleeding.
+Do you really want red hanging around the edges of your mouth?

 DON’T go too light